Know How Much is Enough to Retire with a Retirement Spending Plan

 Let's say we determine $400,000 after taxes is needed per year, and half is being funded from a pre-tax retirement account, and the other half is being funded from an after-tax brokerage account with 50% long-term capital gains.
 Taking a $250,000 pre-tax distribution plus paying capital gains tax on $125,000 of the $250,000 after-tax brokerage withdrawal would yield close to the $400,000 needed after paying $107,427 of federal and state tax (a 21% effective tax rate).

-Instead, Determine What You Truly Need with a Retirement Spending Plan
+So What Should You Do Instead?
+Determine What You Need with a Retirement Spending Plan

-If you want help determining your Retirement Spending Plan and figuring out your Retirement Spending Capacity, we are here to help.
-You can click here to schedule an informal, introductory Zoom call to get started.
+If you want help determining your Retirement Spending Plan and figuring out your Retirement Spending Capacity, contact our retirement planning specialists to help.
+Click here to get a complimentary Thrive Assessment and schedule an informal, introductory Zoom call to get started.